Skip to content

 });

-Before guard onCommandReceived executes before onCommandText, and you can add some additional logic.
+The before guard onCommandReceived executes before onCommandText, allowing you to add additional logic.

 ts